ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/start.md

 ### CPU

 Labs are limited to 512 cores across active jobs for all members of that lab.
 Users are further limited to 256 cores across their active jobs in the intel, batch, and short partition individually.
-Additional restrictions are placed on the highmem partition where users are limited to 32 cores for actively running jobs, and the GPU partition where users are limited to 16 cores per job.
+Additional restrictions are placed on the highmem partition where users are limited to 32 cores across actively running jobs, and the GPU partition where users are limited to 16 cores per job.
 If a user submits jobs for more cores than limits allow, then the jobs will be queued until resources within the user's CPU quota become available.
-Upon request a user's upper CPU quota can be extended temporarily, but only if sufficient CPU resources are available.
+Upon request a user's upper CPU quota can be extended temporarily, but only if sufficient CPU resources are available and with adequate justification.
+If you wish to request additional resources, please contact us at support@hpcc.ucr.edu with your justification.

 ### Data Storage